A team of Russian scientists reveals what is happening on the bright side of the moon

 It is noteworthy that the magnetic field is asymmetric: on the day side, it reaches 8-14 the size of the radius of the Earth, and on the night side, it expands and forms a magnetic tail several hundred radii long.

-During about a quarter of its orbit, the Moon is in the Earth’s magnetic tail, which affects the movement of particles along the meridian: they are affected by the magnetic field, and begin to move from the polar region to the equator.
+During regarding a quarter of its orbit, the Moon is in the Earth’s magnetic tail, which affects the movement of particles along the meridian: they are affected by the magnetic field, and begin to move from the polar region to the equator.

 The particles are also affected by gravity and electrostatic forces, so that the first attracts the grain of dust to the surface, while the other side repels it.
 This results in a vertical oscillation of the particles.